On the Distributive Costs of Drug-Related Homicides (with Sebastian Galiani and Enrique Seira) in The Journal of Law and Economics.

 In the field

-Fighting teacher sorting with behavioral interventions in Ecuador (with G. Elacqua, L Marotta, V. Montalva and S. Olsen; AEA RCT AEARCTR-0005036)
+Order effect affects job choices: Evidence from a large-scale intervention with teachers in Ecuador (with G. Elacqua, L Marotta, V. Montalva and S. Olsen; AEA RCT AEARCTR-0005036)

 Democratic Institutions, Social Preferences and Civic Culture (with Martin Fiszbein)

 Civic Duty, Personal Interest and Tax Compliance: Evidence from a Large-Scale Field Experiment in Argentina (with Ruben Durante and Ricardo Perez-Truglia)